 Introduction

 The West Village, which makes up the western portion of the larger Greenwich Village, is instantly recognizable for its winding, pre-grid streets, picturesque brownstones, and history as a cultural hub (including the pivotal Stonewall Uprising).
 The adjacent East Village adds its own distinct bohemian energy and grit.
-Grab comfortable walking shoes, because this West Village and East Village itinerary ensures you capture the best iconic spots and local favorites of these two charming neighborhoods.
+Grab comfortable walking shoes, because my West Village and East Village itinerary ensures you capture the best iconic spots and local favorites of these two charming neighborhoods.

 Note: The timestamps are a guide; feel free to ignore them and explore the Villages at your own leisurely pace.